cedricxie/CarND-Traffic-Sign-Classifier-Project/README.md

 | .01	      			| Bumpy road	       		 					|
 | .01				    | Bicycles crossing								|

-For the fifth image of "Turn right ahead":
+For the fifth image of "Turn right ahead", it is predicted to be "Right-of-way at the next intersection" by mistake.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|